fortra/nanodump/README.md

 #### --duplicate -d
 Try to find an existing handle to LSASS and duplicate it.

+#### --duplicate-local -dl
+open a handle to LSASS with low privileges and duplicate it to gain higher privileges.

 #### --seclogon-leak-local -sll
 Leak an LSASS handle into nanodump from the seclogon service